Skip to main content

 Aleksandr Solzhenitsyn died a sad and disillusioned man.

 Solzhenitsyn was a genuine socialist in the beginning.
 He fought for the Red Army in WWII.
 He was a committed Soviet patriot.
-Equality, justice, and dignity of the worker were his ideals, his dreams.
-However, Stalin became brutal dictator and Solzhenitsyn became his vocal critic.
+Equality, justice, and dignity of the workers were his ideals, his dreams.
+However, Stalin became a brutal dictator and Solzhenitsyn became his vocal critic.
 As a result, Solzhenitsyn was arrested and sent to the Gulag: a network of inhuman labour camps.
 Hundreds of Russians were tortured and killed in those camps and Solzhenitsyn was disillusioned with socialism.

 The Russian Revolution was supposed to have liberated the common citizens from imperial oppressions.
 However, the new government under Stalin was far more ruthless, unjust, and oppressive than the empire.
 The socialist ideology became a kind of deity for which everything else was sacrificed, including truth.
 Writing the story of his life in the camp in The Gulag Archipelago, Solzhenitsyn warned that such systems could arise anywhere if power was unchecked.